 They all are expensive when you come down to it, so I’d rather be bright than bland.
 But that’s just my personal opinion.

 I think the difference is that Topshop sells a designed item whereas brands like Abercrombie and Hollister rely upon branding and advertising to justify their prices.
-I don’t think anyone is against spending money (this entire site is probably testament to that), but I think they see a difference between paying for a silhouette and paying for a logo.posted about 6 years ago
+I don’t think anyone is against spending money (this entire site is probably testament to that), but I think they see a difference between paying for a silhouette and paying for a logo.posted over 6 years ago

 I think one of the reasons that Abercrombie/Hollister/American Eagle/etc. is getting so much hate on here is not because of the clothes (because honestly they are bland – jeans, tees, hoodies – nothing to write home about) but because of the people that wear them.
 The “popular” crowd in most high schools has almost always favored the stereotypical “preppy” look and mocked and made fun of the people who dressed a little differently, i.e. in thrift store finds (which you are more likely to find on Chictopia).
-I’ve noticed in reading some of the posts trashing these brands that girls will say “I hate GIRLS who wear Uggs” not “I hate Uggs” which leads me to believe its a lot more about a personal attack than just finding a pair of fur boots or a sweater with a moose on it ugly.posted about 6 years ago
+I’ve noticed in reading some of the posts trashing these brands that girls will say “I hate GIRLS who wear Uggs” not “I hate Uggs” which leads me to believe its a lot more about a personal attack than just finding a pair of fur boots or a sweater with a moose on it ugly.posted over 6 years ago

 There is virtually no design behind the products at Hollister, Abercrombie, etc. I mean, there’s a few nicer tops (that’ll cost you, oh about $50 on average) but they’re always the same year after year (even season after season, with slight modifications.
 Now I’m not saying you have to be ultra-trendy, but at least come up with something new!
 I’d much rather splurge at Topshop or Urban than one of those stores, but I don’t have much money so I can’t.